CloZee embarks on a search for beauty in the mundane, emerges triumphant on gorgeous 6-track EP rendering, ‘Nouvelle Era’ [EP Review]

 You go through the worst case of “writer’s block” in your entire life, according to CloZee.

 Hailing originally from her native of Toulouse, CloZee had only recently uprooted into the States before COVID-19 made its way into the country.
 Right around the time that the global health pandemic shuttered the world, shutting down the live entertainment industry entirely, CloZee was on a swift upward career incline— one almost as steep as the rough mountain inclines where she would hike “14-ers” with her dog Hamilton in the trails surrounding Denver.
-The “Mile High” was newest place Herry was calling home.
+The “Mile High” was the newest place Henry was calling home.
 At the time, she had just made another move to the country’s “bass music capital” where she found solace in the scenic Rocky Mountains range.

-Simultaneously, CloZee was rolling out the release of her Neon Jungle LP, which landed in summer of 2020, with plans of bringing the album on the road later in the year.
+Simultaneously, CloZee was rolling out the release of her Neon Jungle LP, which landed in the summer of 2020, with plans of bringing the album on the road later in the year.
 The 10-track album, CloZee’s sophomore full-length, was the first official release from her newly-minted label, dubbed Odyzey Music.
-Only now is the album gearing up for its long-overdue Neon Jungle tour, for which she will depart on this coming fall.
+Only now is the album gearing up for its long-overdue Neon Jungle tour, for which she will depart for this fall.

 So CloZee already had a full album bundle of music just begging to be played out live for thousands on any given night between October and December.
 Enough is never enough, however, for any ambitious overachiever.
 In addition to helming her very own indie imprint, CloZee apparently saw the need for more studio output for another EP which will surely experience some stage time as she makes her perpetual rounds all over the US soon.
 Add to the tribal bass queen’s tallied list of accomplishments during quarantine one more EP, titled Nouvelle Era.

 Translating from its original French meaning, Nouvelle means “trendy” or “novel.”